celtschk/U-Boot/README.md

 This game uses some artwork files from others.
 All of them are either public domain or under a Creative Commons license.
 Please see the file non_original_files.txt for details.

+## Caveats

+As the game is still in development, the save file format may change at any commit, invalidating earlier saved games.